Xjph/EliteObservatory/README.md

 Age_MY
 WasDiscovered
 WasMapped
+PlanetClass:{class name}
 ```

-Atmosphere, Volcanism, Landable, WasDiscovered, and WasMapped return simple 1 or 0 values when used as EventData.
+Atmosphere, Volcanism, Landable, WasDiscovered, WasMapped, TerraformState, and PlanetClass return simple 1 or 0 values when used as EventData.
+PlanetClass must supply the class name to match as seen in the journal files, e.g. `PlanetClass:Sudarsky class V gas giant`.

 ## Prerequisites for use
 .NET 4.5, and by extension Windows Vista or later.